 - LISTEN.
 Listen without interrupting or judging.
 Someone having thoughts of suicide sees suicide as a solution to an unsolvable problem; they don't see suicide as the problem itself.
 It may be scary to hear their thoughts, but listening with compassion can help.

 ASK IF THEY ARE WILLING TO GET PROFESSIONAL HELP.
 Encourage them to get professional support.
 If they refuse (and are a USF student), let a USF staff or faculty member know.
-It is better to have an angry friend than a dead one.

 HELP THEM MAKE AN APPOINTMENT.
 During business hours, the Associate Dean of Students (415-422-5330) can help a USF student schedule an appointment with a local therapist, or you can have the student call CAPS (415-422-6352/-6351).
 CAPS will talk to a student who is in crisis the same day.